 - Play then proceeds in a clockwise direction

 - Each person draws 14 tiles per round

 - Jokers are always wild (they stay wild throughout the entire game)

 - Players who cannot complete their rearranging (or manipulating) on the table within the time limit must put their tiles back on their rack, put the tiles in the original position, and draw 3 tiles as a penalty

 - The losers of each round get negative points

 - The losing players’ scores get added together and that is the score that the winner of the round receives

 All of the rules apply to both the Rummikub Jokers, regardless of the color, which can be red or black.
 Either of the Jokers can be used to complete any set or even a run.

-The Joker can also represent either of the missing colors; there are four colors in the game.
-Once a player replaces a Joker, or takes it by manipulating the board, they must use it in the same turn as part of a new set or run.
+The joker can also represent any of the missing colors; there are four colors in the game.
+Once a player replaces a joker or takes it by manipulating the board, they must use it in the same turn as part of a new set or run.

-Although there tends to be disagreements on how you can play Jokers in Rummikub, the rules of the game say that you can use Jokers in any set or run on the table.
+Although there tend to be disagreements on how you can play jokers in Rummikub, the rules of the game say that you can use Jokers in any set or run on the table.